-In 2008 the VA home loan limits were increased for some high-cost geographic areas.
+Typically, VA home loan limits are increased every year for some high-cost geographic areas.
 In some high-cost counties the VA Home Loan limit is over \$1M.
 These limits apply only to "high cost" counties and overseas locales, which include counties in Alaska, Hawaii, California, Colorado, Virginia to name a few.